mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 Source: [United Soybean Board](http://unitedsoybean.org/), [Flicker](https://www.flickr.com/photos/unitedsoybean/10058954054/)

-Hisorically, soybeans were processed by feeding soybeans into a mechanical press that literally squeezed the oil out.
-This process is less efficicent and more time consuming - thus more costly.
+Historically, soybeans were processed by feeding soybeans into a mechanical press that literally squeezed the oil out.
+This process is less efficient and more time consuming - thus more costly.
 Nearly all commercially crushed soybeans are done with with the solvent extraction method.

-Crushing soybeans yields about 11lbs of oil and 44lbs meal per bushel of soybeans, these yields can vary slighly, but most use these values in the price analysis that will follow.
+Crushing soybeans yields about 11lbs of oil and 44lbs meal per bushel of soybeans, these yields can vary slightly, but most use these values in the price analysis that will follow.